 - The Value can be of any valid type.

 - If the type of Key is other that string or integer, it will be cast to string or integer depending on the type of Key.

 - How to create dictionary and add key–value pairs dynamically?

-- How to create an array for JSON using PHP?
+- How to delete an array element based on key in PHP?

-- How to create comma separated list from an array in PHP ?
+- How to check a key exists in an array in PHP ?